Martin Lewis urges people to spend less this Christmas amid cost of living crisis

 Martin Lewis has advised the public not to get into debt while making lavish purchases ahead of the festive season.

-The finance guru, 50, from Manchester, was joined by Angelica Bell, 46, from London, fo ITV’s The Martin Lewis Money Show Live Christmas Special on Tuesday night.
+The finance guru, 50, from Manchester, was joined by Angelica Bell, 46, from London, for ITV’s The Martin Lewis Money Show Live Christmas Special on Tuesday night.

 Most Popular